THE BEST VALUE CARBON WHEELSET

 It’s really hard to make any overarching statement like that without knowing, for example:

-As you likely know and can see on the home page, my fellow In The Know Cycling testers and I write reviews that compare a half-dozen or more wheelsets intended for a similar purpose and put them into a single post for you.
+As you likely know and can see on the home page, my fellow In The Know Cycling testers and I write reviews that compare half a dozen or more wheelsets intended for a similar purpose and combine them into a single post for you.

 For example, which are the best climbing or all-around or aero wheelsets?
-Which are the best rim brake upgrade or gravel bike wheels?
+Which are the best all-road or gravel bike wheels?
 And how do you choose between those categories to find the best for you?

-While performance characteristics are unique to each category or more important when comparing wheels in some categories versus others, there are a handful of characteristics that are important across all categories.
+While performance characteristics are unique to each category, or are more important when comparing wheels in some categories versus others, there are a handful of characteristics that are important across all categories.

-Most of the value carbon wheels I am reviewing in this review in my search for budget bike wheels or value bike wheels are all-around category wheels.
-This category includes mid-depth (40-50mm) wheelsets that are intended for training and road racing, on the flats and in the climbs, mostly on the road, but also for a modest amount of cross or dirt riding off of it.
+Most of the value carbon wheels I am reviewing in this review, in my search for budget bike wheels or value bike wheels, are all-around category wheels.
+This category includes mid-depth (40-50mm) wheelsets intended for training and road racing, on the flats and in the climbs, mostly on the road.

 As the “all-around” description suggests, these wheels should be good in most situations if not ideally suited for one specific terrain (e.g., climbing), event (e.g., time trials), or surface (e.g., smooth, paved roads).

-The performance criteria I and my fellow testers use in search of the best value bike wheels and the best in most other categories to a greater or lesser degree are versatility, specificity, aero drag, sidewind stability, lateral stiffness, vertical compliance (aka comfort), and responsiveness.
+The performance criteria my fellow testers and I use in search of the best value bike wheels and the best in most other categories, to a greater or lesser degree, are versatility, specificity, aero drag, sidewind stability, lateral stiffness, vertical compliance (aka comfort), and responsiveness.

 You can read more about what I mean by each of these on my wheelset selection criteria page.